hisnameisjimmy/hisnameisjimmy.github.io/_posts/2019-8-02-Design-Cant-Always-Be-Rationalized.md

 layout: post
 title: Rationalizing design
 featured-image: images/unsplash-soumik-dey.jpg
+featured-image-credit: Photo by Soumik Dey on Unsplash
 ---

-{% include image-header.html url="/images/unsplash-soumik-dey.jpg" description="Photo by Soumik Dey on Unsplash" %}

 One of the things that got design a seat at the table was data-driven decision making that could be defended.
 I don't have any evidence to support this, but I really think that design's difficulty in justifying itself to engineering is why products in technology had pretty poor design until the last 10 years.